 Programs in advertising art prepare students for direct employment in the field.
 Their training may include the layout and production of advertisements, brochures, billboards, logos, point of purchase displays, catalogs, stationery, flyers, packaging and television story boards.
-Specialized training is also offered in illustration, cartooning, television commercial design and airbrush.
+Specialized training is also offered in illustration, cartooning, television commercial design, airbrush, computer art and desktop publishing.
 Eight program options are available: